Black Bean and Rice Bake

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-• Jasmine rice – Jasmine rice has tons of flavor and health benefits, so it’s a no-brainer for this nutritious rice and bean bake.
+• Jasmine rice – Jasmine rice has tons of flavor and health benefits, so it’s a no-brainer for this nutritious rice bake.
 Plus, it crisps nicely in cast iron for the perfect golden-brown crunch!

 • Roma tomato – Fresh tomatoes add both juiciness and sweetness to this otherwise spicy dish.
 These flavors balance out nicely as everything bakes in the oven.